johnfraserss/ICS3U/notes/05 - formalDocumentation (docstrings)/README.md

 * Parameter list
 * Returns

-See the ```formalDocumentation.py``` for examples of what you are responsible to include in your docstrings going forward.
+See the ```formalDocumentation_ex#.py``` files above for examples of what you are responsible to include in your docstrings going forward.